 The RDS encoder includes full support for the RT+ and its handling is highly automated.
-For direct use your broadcast automation system must support X-Command or the RT+ function either by means of user defined groups or by the command RTP=.
+For direct use your broadcast automation system must support X-Command or the RT+ function either by means of user defined groups or by the command RTP= (see section 12.7 for more details).
 In other cases the Windows control software used in the indirect link configuration can provide the RT+ service.